-We’ll start by providing a map, just below, so you can get a rough idea of where each spooky location sits in the state, and then you can read about why each spot is supposedly so haunted or creepy.
+We’ll start by providing locations, so you can get a rough idea of where each spooky spot sits in the state, and then you can read about why each spot is supposedly so haunted or creepy.
 (Be sure to weigh in at the bottom and tell us which site you’d most like to visit!)

-But before you venture out: Just keep in mind that with the coronavirus pandemic raging on, some of these places might have different hours, rules or circumstances in place -- so it might be worth the effort to do some digging on social media, so you’ll know what to expect.
+But before you venture out: Just keep in mind that with the COVID-19 pandemic still here, some of these places might have different hours, rules or circumstances in place -- so it might be worth the effort to do some digging on social media, so you’ll know what to expect.

 Take the following with a grain of salt, considering our topic, which is ghost stories.

 Without further ado, here are 20 of the creepiest places you can find in Michigan.

 1. Mackinac Island (Mission Point and the Grand Hotel especially)

 Mackinac tops our list as one of the most haunted places in Michigan, you know, if you believe in that sort of thing.
 The island is home to more than 100 individual ghost sightings -- not to mention, many visitors report that many Mackinac locations “just don’t feel right.”

 Maybe they’re colder, even in the middle of the summer.

 Ghost sightings have included ghosts of Native Americans, soldiers, students and tourists.
 Mission Point Resort and the historic Grand Hotel are among two of the more popular spots for these apparitions, supposedly.
 One of the most famous ghosts of the island was a student at Mackinac College who allegedly killed himself in the midst of heartbreak.
 (Did you know?
 The building where Mission Point now is, used to house the college).
 Locals report that the ghost now flirts with the female tourists and plays jokes on the men, according to the website Thought Catalogue.